Accidents Involving Hazardous Materials

 In HAZMAT carrier truck accidents, the shipper of the chemicals is also partly to blame for your injuries caused by the accident and can thus be sued for any damages, along with the at-fault truck driver.

-Your case will become especially stronger if you and you attorney can prove the following:
+Your case will become even stronger if you and you attorney can prove the following:

-- The injuries you sustained in the truck accident were directly caused because of the nature of hazardous goods being transported.
-In many truck accident cases, people may survive the impact of the accident, but may be injured because of fires caused by inflammable cargo, or they can be injured from chemical spills, etc. In such situations, it is reasonable to argue that, had the truck not been carrying any hazardous goods but other types of cargo, you may not have sustained any injuries at all.
+The injuries you sustained in the truck accident were directly caused because of the nature of hazardous goods being transported.
+In many truck accident cases, people may survive the impact of the accident, but may be injured because of fires caused by inflammable cargo or they from chemical spills, etc. In such situations, it is reasonable to argue that, had the truck not been carrying any hazardous goods but other types of cargo, you may not have sustained any injuries at all.